Gardening is slowing down a bit this time of the year, but its also time to get my bird feeders ready to go for the winter.

 I love feeding the birds in my back yard.
 Its been a passion of mine for so long.
 Just watching them grab a few nibbles with their mate and seeing all the different birds in our area.
 I wish we had more, but I don’t live next to the forest and there aren’t many trees in my area.
 I planted one in the back yard and that has drawn a few to my feeders.
 Birds really don’t care to hang around palm trees.

 Birds love to eat from suet feeders.
 High fat treats are great when it really gets cold outside.
-True suet is made with animal fat and provides a good source of energy.
+True suet is made with animal fat and provides a good source of energy and attract your larder birds.
 The woodpeckers love my suet feeders, so I make sure I keep it filled.
 But I have one problem here in Central Florida.
 It does get hot and when it gets above 80 degrees here suet will get gooey.
 Yuk!
 Not good for my yard or the birds.

 So I was on another mission of trying to find a solution.
 I visit Tractor Supply often to get my dogs food there and they always have a great selection of bird houses, feeders and seed mixtures.
 I then found a product I didn’t know about called No Melt Suet.
 I have also found these at Walmart and other stores.
 I had to try it and it works great!!!
 It stays hard and doesn’t make a mess.